-As almost no roads are found in the area, which is called Zolotoi Khrebet (’Golden Ridge’), transportation will take place in a caterpillar, which Jens has hired through one of his contact persons in the town of Anadyr.
+As almost no roads are found in the Zolotoi Khrebet (’Golden Ridge’), transportation is going to take place in a caterpillar, which Jens has hired through one of his contact persons in the town of Anadyr.

 Through another of his contact persons, Jens has rented an apartment in the airport city, in one of these huge, charmless concrete buildings, which the former Soviet government was so fond of building everywhere.
 During the heydays of the Soviet Union, Anadyr was an important town due to the presence of a gigantic missile launch a few kilometres north of the airport city, where several missiles, armed with nuclear weapons, were aimed at various targets in the U.S. After the collapse of the Soviet Union, the whole business was covered with soil, and Anadyr’s importance vanished.
 Presently, only a few thousand people live here, making a living from God knows what.

-The generic name Phalaropus, as well as the English name of this genus, means ’coot-foot’, from the Greek phalaris (’coot’) and pous (’foot’), referring to the fact that phalaropes, as opposed to most other small waders, has lobed toes, making them excellent swimmers.
-Incidentally, phalaris is derived from phalios, which means ’with a white spot’.
+The generic and common names of the genus Phalaropus means ’coot-foot’, derived from the Greek phalaris (’coot’) and pous (’foot’), alluding to the fact that phalaropes, as opposed to most other small waders, has lobed toes, making them excellent swimmers.
+Incidentally, phalaris is derived from phalios (’with a white spot’).

 We take off at a tremendous speed, the vestihud lurching from one side of the narrow gravel road to the other.
 At the end of the road, Sasha manages to slow down, before we have an accident, and he also succeeds in crossing a stream, bordered by snow walls, albeit with some difficulty.
 Triumphantly, he holds up his thumb.

-An hour later he awakes, and we continue our journey.
+An hour later he awakes, and we carry on with our journey.
 Several of the streams are covered in snow, and we must make a detour to cross them.
-On a tall scaffold near an abandoned gold diggers’ camp, a pair of ravens (Corvus corax) have built their nest, which contains four small, naked chicks.
+On a tall scaffold near an abandoned gold diggers’ camp, a pair of ravens have built their nest, which contains four small, naked chicks.

 While we are up here, we spot the vestihud on the opposite side of the river, approaching our camp.
 Back in camp we learn that Sasha had fallen asleep in the caterpillar.
 Now he is suffering from a serious hangover, which can only be repaired with vodka.
 We only have three bottles left, and two of them are reserved for Jens’ friends out east.
 Somewhat hesitatingly, we hand him the third bottle.